Line: Norwegian Cruise Line

 - The Free Fall, one of the fastest waterslides at sea

 Norwegian Breakaway is the line’s homage to New York, its year-round home port.
 So what does the cruise version of the city feel like?
-In addition to the seafood restaurants by Zakarian (of Manhattan’s Lambs Club) and the bakeshop by Buddy Valastro (whose original is in Hoboken), there’s a Fire Island area with a Sabrett’s hot dog cart.
+In addition to the seafood restaurant Ocean Blue and the bakeshop by Buddy Valastro (whose original is in Hoboken), there’s a Fire Island area with a Sabrett’s hot dog cart.
 There’s also The Waterfront, an outdoor space that runs along Deck 8.
 Does it feel like Coney Island?
 Not really, but it’s a great invitation to spend time outside.

 Tip: Looking for grown-up time, away from the Marco Polo games in the main pool?
 The Vibe Beach Club has a hot tub, bar, and resort-inspired treats, including skewers of fresh fruit and chilled towels.
 The only catch: They sell a limited number of weekly passes — and they’re $79.